Surprise Surprise (British TV series): Final episodes

 The last series hosted by Holly Willoughby aired on ITV1 between 21 June and 26 July 2015.
 On 17 June 2016, ITV announced that the show had been cancelled and would not return for 2017.
 Willoughby called for the show to return for another series, but this did not happen.

 A previously unbroadcast episode of the show, hosted by Cilla Black that featured appearances from Irish boyband Westlife and singer Gareth Gates, which was originally produced in 2003 as a one-off special to celebrate the series' 20th anniversary, was broadcast on ITV3 on 27 December 2015, four months after Black's death.
 It wasn't originally broadcast at the time due to Black's departure from ITV earlier that year.

 Theme songs

 Cilla Black introduced and closed each show by singing a theme song.
 The theme song from series one to eight was written by Kate Robbins and was often imitated by Black impersonators, beginning "The more the world is changing, the more it stays the same...".
+Impressionist Jessica Martin performed a sketch on Bobby Davro's TV Weekly television show in which she, as Black, delivered the line "The unexpected hits you between the eyes" and was promptly struck on the forehead by an errant boom mike.
 The track was included on Black's 1985 album Surprisingly Cilla, and as a single through Towerbell Records.
 A new song was written from series nine in 1992, until the show's conclusion in 2001, and the 2003 birthday special: "Reaching out, holding hands, reliving memories...
 Life is full, full of surprises...And the nicest surprise in my life is you!"